The Future of Medicare, and Medicaid

 5/18/17 - Study: House ObamaCare repeal bill cuts $43B in Medicaid funds for children - The Hill

-5/4/17 - A Little-Noticed Target in the House Health Bill: Special Education - The National Alliance for Medicaid in Education estimates that 1 percent of all Medicaid reimbursement goes to local school districts.
-Even without the funding, school districts would be legally required to provide special education services. - New York Times
+5/4/17 - A Little-Noticed Target in the House Health Bill: Special Education - 1 percent of all Medicaid reimbursement goes to local school districts to provide special education services. - New York Times

-3/27/17 - In Health Bill’s Defeat, Medicaid Comes of Age - The NYT looks at the history, and future of Medicaid, which has surpassed Medicare in the number of Americans it covers.
-It has grown gradually into a behemoth that provides for the medical needs of one in five Americans — 74 million people
+3/27/17 - In Health Bill’s Defeat, Medicaid Comes of Age - and provides for the medical needs of one in five Americans — 74 million people, making it the largest insurer in the US.
+The NYT

 3/22/17 - How Will Repealing the ACA Affect Medicaid?
 Impact on Health Care Coverage, Delivery, and Payment - The Commonwealth Fund examines the effects of reducing the size and scope of Medicaid under legislation to repeal the ACA.

 3/20/17 - 11 Million People on Medicare Are Also Covered by Medicaid.
 What Could Switching to a Medicaid Per Capita Cap Mean for Them? - About 15% of Maryland Medicaid recipients are known as "dual eligible", in that they qualify for Medicare, and Medicaid.
-The majority of them are women over the age of 85, nursing home residents, and 25% have concurrent disabilities.
-What becomes of them?
-A report from the Kaiser Family Foundation.
+Kaiser Family Foundation.

-3/18/17 - Medicaid’s Role in Addressing the Opioid Epidemic - From the Kaiser Family Foundation.
+3/18/17 - Medicaid’s Role in Addressing the Opioid Epidemic - Kaiser Family Foundation.
 Infographic which examines demographics and looks at State Indicators of Medicaid’s Role in Addressing the Opioid Epidemic.

 3/14/17 - How the GOP plan to change Medicaid punishes the working poor - explained in a cartoon by Vox